osburn-sharp/jeckyl/README.md

 ## Jumpin' Ermin's Configurator for Kwick and easY Linux services

-Jeckyl can be used to create an options hash from a simple config file.
-All you need to do is define permitted options, their defaults, checking rules and even comments in one simple class.
-This is then used to parse the config file and create the options hash.
+Jeckyl can be used to create a parameters hash from a simple config file, having run whatever checks you want on the file to ensure the values passed in are valid.
+All you need to do is define permitted parameters, their defaults, checking rules and even comments for each parameter in a parameter method, all in one simple class.
+This is then used to parse the config file and create the parameters hash.
 Jeckyl comes complete with a utility to check a config file against a given class and to generate a default file for you to tailor.

+Jeckyl was inspired by the configuration file methods in [Unicorn](http://unicorn.bogomips.org/)

 ## Installation